HITQRI/objc-hooker/README.md

-so the issue with maintaining substrate is that it's fairly platform specific.
+so the issue with maintaining substrate's obj-c part is that it's fairly platform specific.

 the reason why it's platform specific is because of this: